itu-itis/git-fundamentals-draft-itu-itis21-soyalp21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [Modified by Metin Soyalp, 150210112]

 ## 🤓 Course overview and learning outcomes